johnstonbl01/clementinejs/README.md

 There are 3 versions of Clementine.js:

 **Beginner** - The beginner boilerplate contains a very simple application that is intended to show a beginner how the MEAN stack fits together and get started on his or her first web application.
+[Link to the repo.](https://github.com/johnstonbl01/clementinejs-beginner)

 **Standard** - The Standard boilerplate includes a few more bells and whistles to improve workflow, but remains a simple boilerplate without much fluff to get in the way.
 This version of the boilerplate contains a website that demonstrates the power of the stack, including some examples of how to apply Angular & data-binding using MEAN.

 **Bare** - The bare template includes all of the additional libraries, but pared down to only include the necessities.
 There is a simple web app here (the same as the beginner sample), but using the additional libraries included in the Standard version.
+[Link to the repo.](https://github.com/johnstonbl01/clementinejs-bare)

 ## Quick Start Guide